Intel® Gaussian & Neural Accelerator is a low-power neural coprocessor for continuous inference at the edge.

 As a result of collecting performance counters using

-InferenceEngine::IInferencePlugin::GetPerformanceCounts, you can find various performance data about execution on GNA.
-Returned map stores a counter description as a key, counter value is stored in the field
+InferenceEngine::InferRequest::GetPerformanceCounts, you can find various performance data about execution on GNA.
+Returned map stores a counter description as a key, counter value is stored in the

 InferenceEngineProfileInfo structure.
-Current GNA implementation calculates counters for whole utterance scoring and does not provide "per layer" information.
+Current GNA implementation calculates counters for the whole utterance scoring and does not provide per-layer information.
 API allows to retrieve counter units in cycles, but they can be converted to seconds as follows:

 Performance counters provided for the time being: